 In the event of a discovery of prehistoric archeological materials or indicators are discovered, the applicant will also provide a copy of the final proposed mitigation and conservation measures to any culturally affiliated California Native American tribes identified by the Native American Heritage Commission.
-The appropriate person will carefully consider any comments or mitigation measure recommendations submitted by culturally affiliated California Native American tribes with the goal of conserving prehistoric archeological resources and tribal cultural resources with appropriate dignity.
+The appropriate person will carefully consider any comments or mitigation measure recommendations submitted by culturally affiliated California Native American tribes and tribal cultural resources with appropriate dignity.
 Ground-disturbing activities shall not resume within 100 feet of the discovery until all approved measures have been completed to the satisfaction of the SWRCB and regulatory agencies, as applicable.